Sharp spectral gap for some degenerate Witten Laplacians: Introduction

 We shall also set a few notations concerning these degeneracy orders.
-For a set of critical points $A\subset \uuu$ we will need \be \ee In order to lighten the notations, if $A=\uuu$, we will forget the superscript and just write $\overline \nu$ for example, and if $A$ only contains a unique element, we will write $\overline \nu^{x^*}$ instead of $\overline \nu^{\{x^*\}}$.
-If $A$ contains a maximum or a homogeneous point, $\underline \nu^A_*$ or $\hat \nu^A$ can be infinite with the convention $\inf\emptyset = +\infty$, and each time this can occur we will discuss it to avoid any fogginess.
+For a set of critical points $A\subset \uuu$ we will need \be \ee In order to simplify the notations, if $A=\uuu$, we will forget the superscript and just write $\overline \nu$ for example, and if $A$ contains a single element, we will write $\overline \nu^{x^*}$ instead of $\overline \nu^{\{x^*\}}$.
+If $A$ contains a maximum or a homogeneous point, $\underline \nu^A_*$ or $\hat \nu^A$ can be infinite with the convention $\inf\emptyset = +\infty$, and whenever this occurs, we will discuss it to avoid any ambiguity.

 With these assumptions, we can state a first result concerning the rough localization of the spectrum of $\Delta_V$.